Divorce Attorney Working For You

 Call 516-280-6806 - I believe that YOUR MONEY is better spent on yourself, your children and your future, not on legal fees.
 Serving Long Island, Nassau, Suffolk, and Westchester Counties, as well as the five boroughs of NYC

 How To Prepare For Your First Divorce Consultation With A Lawyer MUST READ

 Differences Between County Supreme Court Judges Within New York And How They Affect Your Divorce Action Find Out Why!

-The field of family law is an interesting and complicated one.
+Michael A. Cohen is an experienced divorce attorney long island.
+For many, the field of family law is an interesting and complicated one.
 Many times a person will have several questions going into court or hearings.
 It is important to remember that having the correct knowledge early on will save time and avoid costly mistakes.
 To that end consulting with an attorney experienced in family law such as Michael A Cohen will greatly increase your chances of a favorable outcome.

 Orders Of Protection